Abiralstha99/Abiralstha99/README.md

 </h1>

 <p>
-Hi, I'm Abiral Shrestha, a Computer Science student at Gettysburg College (Class of 2028) with a minor in Mathematics.
+Hi, I'm Abiral Shrestha, a Computer Science student at Gettysburg College with a minor in Mathematics.
 I enjoy building full-stack projects, solving problems, and exploring new technologies.
 My favorite part of programming is creating efficient solutions and building practical applications.</p>

 ---